dafalagi/laravel-soa-starter/docs/MODULAR_DATABASE.md

 ## Benefits

 ### ✅ **Separation of Concerns**
-- Each module manages its own database schema
+- Each module manages its own database schema with prefixed tables
 - Changes to one module don't affect others
-- Clear ownership of database tables
+- Clear ownership and visual grouping of database tables
+- Easy identification of module ownership in DB management tools

 ### ✅ **Portability**
 - Modules can be easily moved between projects